EC-429/Stay_Alive/README.txt

  2. save file to Desktop
  3. Double click to run
  Manual:
- 1. control+c Stay_Alive.ps1 code to notepad
+ 1. control+c Stay_Alive.vbs code to notepad
- 2. Save notepad file as .ps1 executable to Desktop
+ 2. Save notepad file as .vbs executable to Desktop
  3. Double click and run program
- Note: many corporations block users from downloading PowerShell scripts from the internet (for good reasons) and therefor, you need to copy and paste the code in to a file of your own creation as a work-around.
+ Note: many corporations block users from downloading scripts from the internet (for good reasons) and therefor, you need to copy and paste the code in to a file of your own creation as a work-around.

  Please feel free so give advice, ideas, and opinions on how it can be improved!